Lance-Meier/BiciAmor/readme.md

 create heroku project

-heroku git:remote  -a bikeamor  <---heroku app name
+connect to heroku git: remote  -a bikeamor  <---heroku app name

 git remote -v  <-- to check if the heroku repo is present